Validated by the University of East Anglia

 Classes focus on key skills:

-Students work on audition technique, hone their CVs with Mountview’s Industry Liaison team and create a showreel.
+Students take part in TV and film workshops, work on audition technique, hone their CVs with Mountview’s industry liaison team and create a showreel.
 They also rehearse and perform a fully-staged public production and present a professional showcase attended by agents, casting directors and other prominent industry professionals.

 Assessments take place throughout the course and following each performance project.
 These assessments are central to the development and individual journey of each student, examining work and progress to date and advising on the focus for the next steps of the apprentice actor's journey.

-Students wishing to gain an MA qualification will undertake weekly dissertation seminars alongside their other studies.
+Students wishing to gain an MA qualification will undertake lectures and weekly dissertation seminars alongside their other studies.

 MA candidates submit a creative project which demonstrates an analytical, critical and practical exploration of performance practice.
 This is supported by the submission of a script related to the presentation, project map and critical evaluation along with a final interview.